 Read the application guidelines carefully.
 Full-time and degree students are often not eligible for grants outside of schools and universities.
 If you’re not sure, call or email the funder.

+Do a search.
 Google “grants for artists” or “film grants” or “film video residencies” or “grants for media” to find both government and non-government funding sources.

 The Jerome Foundation, grants for emerging artists/filmmakers